- By default, our web server processes your IP address. Processing your IP address is technically necessary to send our

 Personal data we process

 When you visit our website, your IP address and user agent are automatically processed by our web server.
-We automatically get this data from your client (e.g., information about your web browser and/or operating system) are automatically processed by our web server.
-This is technically necessary since your client requests resources from our web server.
-Then, our web server needs your IP address to send responses to your client.
+We automatically get this data from your client (e.g., your web browser or RSS/Atom feed reader).
+Our web server needs your IP address to send our contents back to your client.
 By default, we do not process any other personal data of you.
 Furthermore, our web server doesn’t store your IP address permanently (e.g., in log files).

-Our web server writes information about each client-side request to so-called log files.
+Our web server writes information about certain client-side request to so-called log files.
 We use these log files to detect attack-like behavior and to improve our services.
 Our web server automatically encrypts all log files after one day using public-key cryptography.
 The encrypted log files are automatically deleted after 10 days.

 In case of abnormal requests (for technical people: all HTTP status codes except 200, 302, 304), we only log the following.
 This includes repeated attempts to access blacklisted files, or other attack-like behavior:

 - timestamp ("[31/Dec/2016:12:01:10 +0100]")